TheMrityunjayPathak/TheMrityunjayPathak/README.md

 <strong>Algorithm Used : Classification</strong>

-The objective of this Project is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+The objective of this Project is to predict whether a passenger was transported to an alternate dimension during the Spaceship collision with the spacetime anomaly.
 </p><br>

 <p align="left">